-As of July 27, 2009, the College moved into its first Classroom/Laboratory/General Support building that is being funded through the 2004 Revenue Bonds.
-A ten-year Campus Facility Master Plan, and a five-year Capital Expenditure Plan were developed and approved by the West Virginia Council for Community and Technical College Education.
+As of July 27, 2011, the College moved into its first Classroom/Laboratory/General Support building that is being funded through the 2004 Revenue Bond.
+A ten-year Campus Facility Master Plan and a five-year Capital Expenditure Plan were developed and approved by the West Virginia Community and Technical College Council.

 The College has agreements with the West Virginia Development Office (WVDO) totaling \$2,485,000.
-These funds are being used to construct a new sewer system and access road for the College's new facility.
-The College will repay the WVDO "if nonoperating funds become available or when an appropriate nonoperating income stream is established" or "if the College sells or disposes of the two acres of property."
-The amount owed to the WVDO, in the event that one of the two previous conditions are met, is recorded as a noncurrent liability in the statement of net assets.
+These funds were used to construct a new sewer system and access road for the College's new facility.
+The College will repay the WVDO "if nonoperating funds become available" or "when an appropriate nonoperating income stream is established" or if the College "sells or disposes of the two acres of property."
+The amount owed to the WVDO, in the event that one of the previous conditions are met, is recorded as a noncurrent liability in the statement of net assets.